Miguel Caetano Dias: Awards and recognition

-Luís de Menezes Braganza the prominent Indian journalist and anti-colonial activist from Goa often wrote of contemporaries he admired in Pracasha, a Konkani language daily.
+Luís de Menezes Braganza journalist and anti-colonial activist from Goa often wrote of contemporaries he admired in Pracasha, a Konkani language daily.
 Of Dias, he wrote that though Dias did not come from an aristocratic family, he served his people and his country well.
 He also wrote that Dias was not very polished in his manners and etiquette but the good of his people was always uppermost in his mind.

 Personal life

 Dias married Maria Veronica da Silva and had eight children Victor Manuel Dias, Luis Gonzaga Bismarck Dias, Alvaro Jose Maria da Silva Dias, Antonio Francisco Dias, Ernesto Dias, Albertina Lavinia Escolastica Dias e Afonso, Aurea Dias e Lobo and Alice Leonor Brigida Dias e Fialho.

 A number of his children went on to achieve individual renown in their own fields of study and practice.

 His bought the Casa da Moeda in Panjim, Goa where his descendants continue to live and opposite which his statue is installed.
 He also purchased a large tract of land in Naroa, an island along the river Mandovi opposite his home island of St. Estevam, where he built a Chapel.